Skip to main content

 • Invite your learners to give feedback on the amount of support they receive, as well as their challenges and expectations.

-Social learning drastically improves learner engagement and skill absorption—adopt it in your L&D methods and experiment to find the best method for your company!
+Social learning drastically improves learner engagement and how well we absorb skills.
+Experiment with your L&D methods to discover the best approach for your team!

 2. Communities of Practice

 Similar to social learning, a community of practice (CoP) allows us to grow and develop alongside other people.
-Rather than one person coaching one learner, learning communities facilitate environments where everyone shares their knowledge and learning with each other.
+Rather than one coach and one learner, learning communities create environments where everyone shares their research and viewpoints, as well as best practices.
+In-person or on discussion forums or similar platforms all facilitate this kind of learning, including

 • Group chats